tshepang/blog/content/top-movie-elements.md

 ## story concept

-1. *Memento* - a guy without short-term memory investigates a murder, in a story that is told backwards
 2. *Inception* - a technology that allows one to tap into unused brain power, resulting in an altered experience of time, where a second could feel like a year (as an example)